 • Locked custom fields.

-Despite it being one of the top paid plans, Asana’s Advanced plan comes with the following limitations:
+Despite it being one of the more expensive plans, Asana’s Advanced plan comes with the following limitations:

 • 500-person user limit,